 Psychological type profile of Methodist ministers in Britain: Contributing to the atlas of clergy type tables

-Francis, L.J., Haley, J. M. and McKenna, U. (2022) Psychological type profile of Methodist ministers in Britain: Contributing to the atlas of clergy type tables.
-Research in the Social Scientific Study of Religion.
-ISSN 1046-8064 (In Press)
+Francis, L.J., Haley, J. M. and McKenna, U. (2023) Psychological type profile of Methodist ministers in Britain: Contributing to the atlas of clergy type tables.
+Research in the Social Scientific Study of Religion, 33.
+ISSN 1046-8064

 Abstract